How it works

 Frequently asked questions

-Why aren't my automations triggering?
+Why isn't my automation triggering?

-Why aren't my automations triggering?
+Why isn't my automation triggering?

 Check three things: